 16 Places to Visit on Manali to Leh Bike Trip To Make Your Journey Unforgettable: Iconic + Offbeat Destinations

-2. Keylong: Famous for its natural beauty, altitude lakes, vibrant cultural heritage, and the famous Lahaul Valley.
+2. Keylong: Famous for its natural beauty, high-altitude lakes, vibrant cultural heritage, and the famous Lahaul Valley.
 The spot is the most populated place in Lahaul and an important center of Tibetan Buddhism from ancient times.
 The place offers a rich cultural experience and is a perfect mix of nature and adventure.

 5. Karu: Located in Ladakh, Karu is a town located at an altitude of 3500 meters.
 It is one of the important railway stations and the military's railway logistics hub.
 Though the stop is not a tourist destination, Karu hosts some of the best guesthouses and restaurants, making it a convenient stop for travellers along the Leh-Manali highway.

 7. Jispa: Famous for its stunning beauty, it is a popular stopover for travelers heading to Leh, as it is an acclimatization point before the high passes.
-It is also known for activities like camping, rafting, trekking as well as peaceful escapes like Buddhist stupas and monasteries.
+It is also known for activities like camping, rafting, and trekking as well as peaceful escapes like Buddhist stupas and monasteries.
 There are many restaurants in Jispa where you can get the best Himalayan cuisine.

-8. Deepak Tal: On your Leh Ladakh bike trip from Manali you can cover Deepak Tal, a silent water body in the valley, situated on the route of Leh-Manali highway, The lake is a picture perfect spot that offers good views of mountains, melted snow on its shores and emerald green water.
+8. Deepak Tal: On your Leh Ladakh bike trip from Manali you can cover Deepak Tal, a silent water body in the valley, situated on the route of Leh-Manali highway.
+The lake is a picture perfect spot that offers good views of mountains, melted snow on its shores and emerald green water.
 Located at a height of 3750 m above sea level, the lake must be visited by the riders who pass by.

 11. Sarchu